 10) The script of movie contained 308 pages with 70 speaking parts.

 Filmed on location in Egypt, Mount Sinai, and the Sinai Peninsula, the film is DeMille’s last and most successful work.
 It is a partial remake of his 1923 silent film of the same title and features one of the largest sets ever created for a film.
 At the time of its release on November 8, 1956, it was the most expensive film made up to that point.

 In 1957, the film was nominated for seven Academy Awards including Best Picture, winning the Academy Award for Best Visual Effects (John P. Fulton).
 Charlton Heston was nominated for a Golden Globe Award for Best Performance by an Actor in a Motion Picture (Drama) for his role as Moses.
 Yul Brynner won the National Board of Review Award for Best Actor for his role as Rameses and his other roles in Anastasia and The King and I.

 Here is a preview of the iconic scene of The Ten Commandments movie:

-It is also one of the most financially successful films ever made, grossing approximately $122.7 million ($1.3 billion in 2014 dollars) at the box office during its initial release; it was the most successful film of 1956 and the second-highest grossing film of the decade.
-According to Guinness World Records, in terms of the theatrical exhibition, it is the seventh most successful film of all-time when the box office gross is adjusted for inflation.
+It is also one of the most financially successful films ever made, grossing approximately $122.7 million ($1.3 billion in 2014 dollars) at the box office during its initial release; it was the most successful film of 1956 and the second-highest-grossing film of the decade.
+According to Guinness World Records, in terms of the theatrical exhibition, it is the eighth-most successful film of all-time when the box office gross is adjusted for inflation1.